stevehemingway/book/diary/2020/March.md

 - 11:00: decided to sell BTP.
 It has jumped a lot.
 Italy is still a mess.
 I am now up 1%.

+- 17:31: wild ride in afternoon.
+Initially showed losses of $91K: about 10%.
+This went right down to $20K.
+It then shot up again.
+Stocks bounced a long way back from their lows yesterday.
+Probably I should have closed all positions, but I am sure we have not finished with the drop.
+Anyhow, nothing much I can do now apart from hold on until tomorrow.
+I am still up a lot over 2 days but it shows how much really violent moves can bounce the next day.